“The more that you read, the more things you will know. The more you learn, the more places you’ll go.”— Dr. Seuss, ‘I Can Read With My Eyes Shut!’

 Letters and Sounds

-Pupils are also given the opportunity to take part in Fresh Start and Rapid Phonics depending on their age and reading fluency.
+Pupils are also given the opportunity to take part in Letters and Sound and Fresh Start depending on their age and reading fluency.

 At DBJA we are a Destination Reader school